gfane1/microsoft-backup-suite/README.md

 2. Click **+ Add a permission**
 3. Select **Microsoft Graph**
 4. Select **Delegated permissions**
-5. Search for and add these permissions:
+5. Search and click the checkbox for these permissions:
    - `Files.Read.All`
    - `offline_access`
 6. Click **Add permissions**
-7. Click **Grant admin consent** and confirm
+7. Click **Grant admin consent for [your account]** and confirm

 You should see green checkmarks next to all permissions.